civol/HDLRuby/README.md

 end
 ```

 The second possibility is to modify `dff` afterward.
-In HDLRuby::High, this
+In HDLRuby, this
 achieved using the `open` method as it is done the following code:

 ```ruby